 We were paying nearly £90 for mobile and £400 on food per calendar month alone.
 Now, we know the answer to our very puzzling question: where the heck was all our money going?

-Well, thanks to the budget planner, we got the answer and were able to mitigate what would’ve been a financial disaster.
+Well, thanks to the budget planner, we got the answer and were able to mitigate what would’ve been a major financial disaster for our family.

 Step Two: Pay Yourself First (AKA Save).

 What’s your next step once you have all the information?

 Yes, this step is two actions in one.

 This financial secret to getting rich comes from the classic book, The Richest Man in Babylon by George S. Clason.

 You need to modify this classic advice a little bit in today’s climate of huge credit debts.

 If this is where you find yourself – neck deep in debts that tighten the noose around your neck because of their insanely high interest rates, then forget about saving for now and pay the debt first.